Scalingo/documentation/src/_posts/languages/php/2000-01-01-extensions.md

 }
 ```

-Once done, don't forget to generate the `composer.lock` file and to commit it
-to your codebase.

 {% note %}
 - Some PECL extensions are very old, probably even unmaintained and will only
   work with an old version of PHP (e.g. `mongo`, `sodium`, `ds` or `lua`).
 We